erik1968/analog-smith21/content/pages/blog/street-photography.md

       relativeUrl: true
 layout: post
 ---
 Russia was allegedly \[debated in scholarly circles] ruled by a vast + forgotten empire known as "Great Tartaria."
-So, when I found this image
-\[an ancient Egyptian-like chimera sculpture] I decided to research + explore it visually in the context of an exercise created by designer Chip Kidd that helps us comprehend the core essentials of good design.
+So, when I found this image \[an ancient Egyptian-like chimera sculpture] I decided to research + explore it visually in the context of an exercise created by designer Chip Kidd that helps us comprehend the core essentials of good design.

+So, this project is really just pushing the limits of what I could imagine compared to the most simple and reduced version of itself >>> if that makes an sense?
+If not, it's ok, because this was the most openly estoteric (is that possible?) expression of what I could create related to each of the principles of design for this exercise.

+I don't know why, but I absolutely love how these turned out in there simple forms and places.
+It's a deep deep dive for me..
+Maybe you too..